Morgritech/MTspin-mcu-firmware/README.md

-# mtspin-mcu-firmware
+# MTspin-mcu-firmware
-Microcontroller firmware for MTspin; a motorized rotating display stand.
+Microcontroller firmware for MTspin; a motorised rotating display stand.